-- Cancer: One of the benefits of the folic acid in loomi is that vitamin’s ability to prevent the DNA changes that result in cancer.
+- Cancer: One of the benefits of folic acid in loomi is its ability to prevent the DNA changes that result in cancer.
 In addition, the pectin content may help to prevent colon cancer.

 - Heart disease: Research has shown that citrus peel has been effective at lower cholesterol in both animals and humans.

 Loomi is used like sumac in that both provide a strong tartness to dishes.
 The spice is used heavily in tagines, soups, and stews, as well as in many Iranian dishes.
 But it pairs especially well with chicken and fish.
 It can be an excellent substitute for the lemon in lemon pepper mixes and can provide an interesting sour note in a spice rub for grilled meat.